 A Profile on Nosrat Rahmani (1929-2000)

-Writing on Nosrat Rahmani’s poetry, the most challenging task would be to portray its unique kind in comparison with other contemporary forms of Iranian avant-garde poetry.
-Where it is formidable to reveal the innovative nature of his poetry, a reference to Harold Bloom’s theory of “the anxiety of influence” and his notion of “the strong poet” might be helpful to portray the kind of a poet he was, and the kind of a poetry he has created.
+The most challenging task in writing on Nosrat Rahmani’s poetry is to render the uniqueness of his poetical compositions in comparison with other forms of Iranian avant-garde poetry.
+The effort to unfold the innovative nature of his poetry, however, seems possible by a reference to Harold Bloom’s theorization of “the anxiety of influence” and his notion of “the strong poet,” the kind of a poet Rahmani was.

-Harold Bloom, the well-known literary critic, has elaborated on his theory of “the anxiety of influence” as the individualistic journey of a poet to gain autonomy over his ancestor poets.
-Referring to both Freud’s psychoanalytic model and Nietzsche’s analysis of the tension between the superstructures and the instinctual desire to overthrow them, Bloom defines the anxiety of influence as the challenge between the tradition of great writers, and the desire for innovation in young, “belated” ones.
+Harold Bloom, the American literary critic, has theorized “the anxiety of influence” as the individualistic endeavor of a poet to gain autonomy over his ancestor poets.
+Referring to both Freud’s psychoanalytic model and Nietzsche’s analysis of the tension between superstructures and the instinctual desire to overthrow them, Bloom defines the anxiety of influence as the struggle between the tradition of great writers and the desire for innovation in young, “belated” ones.
 He believes that we are belated sons of the fathers who have been superior to us.
 Yet, it would be lethal for us to accept our inferiority and to follow the rules of our precursors.
-This ambivalent relation to our literary ancestors is embodied in Bloom’s “the anxiety of influence”, which is a quest to gain innovation and self-governance for the winner of the battle, the strong poet.
+This ambivalent relation to our literary ancestors is embodied in Bloom’s “the anxiety of influence,” which is a quest to gain self-governance by way of innovation for the winner of the battle, the strong poet.

-Bloom believes that the aim of the strong poet to get into fight with the ancestor is the declaration of himself as a self-created individual who is the master of his own fate while subverting the domination of his ancestors.
-He introduces “misprision”, the misunderstanding of the ancestral actual sources, as a departure from their influence which is a necessity for the strong poet to accomplish the project of self-creation.
-Bloom continues that we are all latecomers arriving in a cultural setting that has been already made for us and are given a preexisting language to express ourselves.
-In such a situation, most individuals follow the superstructures without challenging them, fitting themselves into typical roles and sacrifice their autonomy for being protected from the social order.
-However, it is Bloom’s strong poet, through his “misprision”, who lets go of social consensus and common idioms and earn individuality through a profound, revolutionary modification of superstructures and traditions.
+Bloom believes that the aim of the strong poet to get into a fight with the ancestor is the declaration of himself as a self-created individual who is the master of his own fate while subverting the domination of his ancestors.
+He introduces “misprision,” the misunderstanding of the ancestral actual sources, as a departure from their influence which is a necessity for the strong poet to accomplish the project of self-creation.
+We are all latecomers, Bloom argues, arriving in a cultural setting that has been already made for us, and are given a preexisting language to express ourselves in this setting.
+In such a situation, most individuals follow the superstructures without challenging them, fitting themselves into typical roles and sacrificing their autonomy for being protected from the force of social order.
+However, it is Bloom’s strong poet who subverts literary -and social- consensus to earn individuality through a profound misreading and modification of traditions and superstructures.

-Thinking of Nosrat Rahmani’s poetry, one can identify him as the winner of the battle of the anxiety of influence.
-Where he, like Bloom, conceived of poetry as a pre-existing setting of language, which makes it impossible for the late comer poet to be entirely free, Rahmani practiced the literary legacy of his ancestors but adopted it to create his own bold voice in his ingenious poetry.
+Thinking of Nosrat Rahmani’s poetry through the Bloomian lense, one could identify him as the winner of the battle of the anxiety of influence.
+Like Bloom, Rahmani viewed poetry as a pre-existing linguistic setting, which makes it impossible for the latecomer poet to be entirely free from poetical structures that are imposed on his process of creation.
+However, he never ceased to challenge and complicate the literary legacy of his ancestors that he had adopted with his own daring innovations in his ingenious practice of poetry.

-Born (in 1929) and raised in Tehran, he started his career in the Ministry of Post, Telegraph, and Telephone.
-Later, he joined the state radio, and then started working as a journalist, contributing to some of then-well-known magazines including Ferdowsi (فردوسی), Tehran, Pictorial (تهران مصور), White and Black (سپید و سیاه), Hope for Iran (امید ایران), Woman of Today (زن روز).
-Rahmani began his professional poetry in the early 1940s.
+Born in 1929 in Tehran, Rahmani started his career in the Ministry of Post, Telegraph, and Telephone.
+Later, he joined the state radio, and then started to work as a journalist, contributing to some of the well-known magazines of the twentieth century including Ferdowsi (فردوسی), Tehran, Pictorial (تهران مصور), White and Black (سپید و سیاه), Hope for Iran (امید ایران), Woman of Today (زن روز).
+Rahmani began his professional poetry practice in the early 1940s.
 His debut poetry collection, Migration (کوچ), was published in 1954 and brought him instant fame.
-With Desert (کویر), and Termeh (ترمه) he established his poetic career, and gained recognition as an avant-garde contemporary poet during the 1960s and 70s.
+With Desert (کویر), and Termeh (ترمه) he established his poetic career and gained recognition as an avant-garde poet during the 1960s and 70s.

-If Nima’s poetry, as Reza Baraheni explains in his book Nima Youshij: Modern Persian Poetry, is “the language of objects and birds, the language of animals, forests and the sea”, Rahmani’s poetry, which is under the influence of Nima, is filled with the colloquial language of ordinary urban people who lived under the political and social turmoil of the ‘50s and ‘60s.
-Still, Baraheni, in an interview with IranWire, identifies Rahmani as the practitioner of Nima’s Romanticism, along with Fereydoon Moshiri and Nader Naderpour.
-However, just like Bloom’s strong poet, Rahmani later dismisses his poetry from the Romantic influence and binds it to a more subversive type filled with the gloomy atmosphere of the suppressed urban life.
-This new articulation, which is still loyal to rhyme, echoes more with the practice of The Beat Generation, as Baraheni asserts in the same interview.
+If Nima’s poetry, as Reza Baraheni explains in his book Nima Youshij: Modern Persian Poetry, is “the language of objects and birds, the language of animals, forests and the sea,” Rahmani’s poetry, which is influenced by Nimaic form, is filled with the colloquial language of ordinary urban people who lived under the political and social turmoil of the 1950s and 1960s.
+Still, Baraheni in an interview with IranWire, identifies Rahmani as the practitioner of Nima’s Romanticism, along with Fereydoon Moshiri and Nader Naderpour.
+However, just like Bloom’s strong poet, Rahmani later dismisses his poetry from the Romantic influence and pushes it to a more subversive practice filled with the gloomy atmosphere of the suppressed urban life of marginal groups and outcasts.
+This new articulation, which is still loyal to rhyme, echoes with the poetic practice of The Beat Generation, as Baraheni asserts in the same interview.

-Rahmani’s unique expression of misery that departs from the influence of the ancestors can be traced back to the beginning of his career as a poet which coincided with the distressing and sour aftermath of the 1953 Iranian coup d’état.
-However, even at this level, his poetry was under the influence, but not the repetition of the mainstream poetry.
-While the impression of those years can be understood from his poetry, his thematization goes beyond this social sense to depict the feeling of personal absurdity, which is filled with disappointment.
-Therefore, once again his poetry steers clear of the thematic influence of his ancestors and enters an internal and original world of his own focusing on questioning the philosophical complications of being.
-As the winner of the anxiety of influence, however, the legacy Rahmani has left for Iranian avant-garde poetry is not the mere depiction of agony and dismay, but the beautification of misery through an innovative expression of bitterness.
+Rahmani’s unique expression of misery that departs from the thematic influence of his literary ancestors can be traced back to the beginning of his career as a poet which coincided with the distressing aftermath of the 1953 Iranian coup d’état.
+However, While the impact of that sour moment continues to live in his poetry, Rahmani’s thematization of misery and bitterness goes beyond a mere socio-historical observation to tie it to a very personal account of the (existential) absurdity and disappointment.
+Therefore, his poetry steers clear of the thematic influence of his ancestors and enters an internal and original world of his own, which questions both the sociohistorical and philosophical complications of being.
+As the winner of the anxiety of influence, however, the legacy Rahmani has left for Iranian avant-garde poetry is not the mere depiction of agony and dismay, but a subtle and skillful art of aestheticizing misery through an innovative expression of bitterness.

 Bloom, Harold.
 The Anxiety of Influence, A Theory of Poetry.
 New York: Oxford University Press, 1997.